 About the Alliance for HPV Free Colorado

-The Alliance for HPV Free Colorado (formerly the Denver Metro Alliance for HPV Prevention is a regional collaborative led by Denver Public Health to increase human papillomavirus (HPV) vaccination rates among 11-17 year olds across 15 counties.
+The Alliance for HPV Free Colorado (formerly the Denver Metro Alliance for HPV Prevention) is a regional collaborative led by Denver Public Health to increase human papillomavirus (HPV) vaccination rates among 11-17 year olds across 15 counties.
 Members include Boulder County Public Health, Broomfield Public Health and Environment, Colorado Children’s Immunization Coalition, Denver Public Health, Jefferson County Public Health, Larimer County Department of Health and Environment, Northeast Colorado Health Department, Tri-County Health Department, and Weld County Department of Public Health and Environment.
-Other official partners include the Colorado Children’s Immunization Coalition, and the Adult and Child Consortium for Health Outcomes Research and Delivery Science.
+Other official partners include the Colorado Children’s Immunization Coalition and the Adult and Child Consortium for Health Outcomes Research and Delivery Science.
 The project is funded by the Colorado Department of Public Health and Environment’s Amendment 35 grant program to address cancer, childhood obesity, and tobacco use and exposure.